sauvc/rulebook/rulebook.md

 - Team launches AUV from starting zone.
 - AUV crosses the gate and completes the Navigation task.
-- AUV find the drums and successfully drops the ball in the <span style="color:blue">blue drum</span>.
+- AUV find the drums and successfully drops the ball in the <span class="indicate-blue">blue drum</span>.
 - AUV locates the flare and knocks off the golf ball.
 - AUV surfaces with run time of 400 seconds.